The story of the 1950s naturalist Maxwell Knight, who led a secret existence as an MI5 spy

 Benjamin Zephaniah explores the ancient oral tradition of southern Siberian throat singing

 Natural history series presented by Richard Mabey

-Michael Alexander explores the place of Eliot, and poetry in general, in national culture.
+Michael Alexander on the place of TS Eliot, and poetry in general, in national culture.

 Series comparing the known historical facts about Macbeth with Shakespeare's dramatisation